grafana/metrictank/docs/metrics.md

 these points will end up being dropped and lost.
 * `tank.discarded.sample-too-far-ahead`:
-points with a timestamp too far in the future, beyond the limitation of the future tolerance window defined via the retention.future-tolerance-ratio parameter
+points with a timestamp too far in the future, beyond the limitation of the future tolerance window defined via the retention.future-tolerance-ratio parameter. if enforcement of this limit is disabled, this metric still counts how many data points would get rejected.
 * `tank.discarded.unknown`:
 points that have been discarded for unknown reasons.
 * `tank.gc_metric`: